 It is usually a difficult decision to move an elderly or infirm loved one into a nursing home.
 The move may be necessary for them to receive medical care and other assistance they require, but it leaves them vulnerable to the will of nursing home employees and/or other residents.

-You may be shocked if a loved one who lives in a nursing home complains or shows signs of abuse or neglect, but you should never ignore it.
+You may be shocked if a loved one who lives in a nursing home complains or shows signs of elder abuse or neglect, but you should never ignore it.
 Nursing home abuse is potentially deadly and requires a prompt and strong response.
 Your actions could prevent harm to other residents.

-About Our Oklahoma Nursing Home Abuse Lawyers
+About Our Oklahoma Nursing Home Abuse Lawyer

 At the Cain Law Office, our dedicated Oklahoma City nursing home abuse lawyers take these allegations very seriously, and we will take immediate actions to protect your loved one.

 In addition to helping you obtain emergency assistance and file appropriate complaints with authorities, we can demand compensation for:

 - Medical care related to your loved one’s injuries due to elder abuse or neglect

 - Personal and financial losses that your loved one has experienced